-You remain the main manager and the co-host is your auxiliary in the Airbnb rental.
-Its mission: to replace you on tasks you can’t perform.
+You remain the main manager, and the co-host is your assistant in the Airbnb rental.
+His/her mission: to replace you on tasks you won’t be able to perform.
 Your co-host can also help you with :

 • Ad creation and updating